 1. Every baby in Scotland is entitled to receive a Baby Box

 Based on the Finnish model, Scotland’s Baby Box includes essential items for a baby’s first weeks and months and aims to tackle deprivation, improve health and support parents.
-In the first year over 52,000 boxes were delivered – an 85% uptake by parents – and every baby in Scotland is entitled to receive a Baby Box.
+Since launched, over 80,000 boxes have been delivered – with uptake now at 96 per cent.

 2. Free childcare saving families over £4,500 per child per year